antonADev/IUCN-Api-Challenge/README.md

    • Fetch the conservation measures for all critically endangered species
    • Store the “title”-s of the response in the Species model as concatenated text property. • Print/display the results
 6. Filter the results (from step 4) for the mammal class • Print/display the results

+## Infos on how to run the app

+- First add an .env file in the project directory.
+- Inside the .env file add your API Token in a environment variable named VITE_IUCN_API_TOKEN
+- Run an available script

+### Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.